 Is the Hall Pass anti-marriage.
 Are men programmed to cheat?
 Do guys have painful sex?
 Bedroom etiquette.
 Avoiding Valentine's Day cliches.
 Common mistakes men make on V-Day.
 How to avoid Valentine's Day entirely.
 What other places turn a man on?
 Playing hard to get works?
 How gay marriage will lead to robot marriage.
 And it's time to break up with your ex, y'all.

 Years ago, in the pre-internet age, getting over an ex was pretty straightforward.
-Nowadays, breaking up is a lot more complicated—Facebook and Twitter provide you with up-to-the-minute details about your ex's new life, your cell phone is full of pictures of the two of you together and your iTunes playlist still houses the "For My Greatest Love" playlist.
+Nowadays, breaking up is a lot more complicated—Facebook and Twitter provide you with up-to-the-minute details about your ex's new life; your cellphone is full of picture of you two together; your iTunes playlist still houses the "For My Greatest Love" playlist.
 With this in mind, YourTango has declared February 13 as National Break Up With Your Ex Day—and this video tells you what you need to do.

 Sure, it's time-consuming and awkward to unfriend your ex on Facebook, remove him from your chat list, or to tell him to stop contacting you.
 But if those things are keeping you from recovering, what's a half-hour of deleting and a couple weeks of awkwardness compared to months of perpetuated angst?
 Is electronically blocking someone so much worse than finding out via his Facebook newsfeed that he has a new girlfriend?
 To find out why cutting digital ties is necessary to heal and move on, we turned to the YourTango Experts.
 Here, then, are eight reasons you need to break up with your ex.